 The capacitance of the given capacitor will be,

-A parallel plate capacitor has two metal plates of area 3 m2 and spacing by two layers of different dielectric mediums.
-The relative permittivity of these layers are 3 and 5 respectively and thickness are 1 mm and 1.5 mm.
+Example 2: A parallel plate capacitor has two metal plates of area 3 m2 and separated by two layers of different dielectric mediums.
+The relative permittivity of these layers are 3 and 5, respectively, and their thicknesses are 1 mm and 1.5 mm.
 Calculate the capacitance of the capacitor.

 Area of plates, A = 3 m2